kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/README.md

-# Tutorials - Expose and secure a workload
+# Tutorials - Expose and Secure a Workload
 Browse the API Gateway tutorials to learn how to expose and secure workloads:

 - [Expose and secure a workload with OAuth2](./01-50-expose-and-secure-workload-oauth2.md)